 My name is Jessica Fleming, I am a Brotherhood member from Eluwak Chapter.
 I am currently Vice Chief of Communications for Eluwak and hold the position of OA Troop Representative Chairman for Occoneechee Lodge.
 I’m very excited to be working with everyone!
 If you have any questions my email is email@example.com.

-The Order of the Arrow Troop Representative is a youth serving his troop as the primary liaison to the troop’s lodge or chapter.
-He meets the unit’s needs by providing a communication and programmatic link to and from all Arrowmen, Scouts who are not presently members of the Order, and adult leaders.
-These efforts are meant to assist the unit and its members in achieving the mission of the Boy Scouts of America, and at the same time fulfilling the lodge’s role in the Strategic Plan of the Order of the Arrow of being an integral part of the council.
-By setting a good example, he will enhance the image of the Order as a service arm to his unit.
+The Order of the Arrow Troop Representative is a youth serving their troop as the primary liaison to the troop’s lodge or chapter.
+The Troop Rep meets the unit’s needs by providing a communication and programmatic link to and from all Arrowmen, Scouts who are not presently members of the Order, and adult leaders.
+These efforts are meant to assist the unit and its members in achieving the mission of Scouts BSA, and at the same time fulfilling the lodge’s role in the Strategic Plan of the Order of the Arrow of being an integral part of the council.
+By setting a good example, they will enhance the image of the Order as a service arm to their unit.

 OA Troop Representative Duties:

 - Attends troop and chapter or lodge meetings regularly as a youth representative of the troop and Order.